 Trail Info: It’s probably no surprise that the #GrouseGrind is the most Instagrammed hike in Vancouver, with 59.4k hashtagged photos (compared to 48.8k in 2017).
 It’s a rite of passage for most active Vancouverites and many people hike it weekly to stay in shape.
 It climbs steeply up through the forest on stairs and rocks.
 (In fact it is often called Mother Nature’s Stairmaster.)
 There are no views until you emerge from the trees just below the Grouse Mountain Lodge.
 You are not permitted to hike down the Grind.
 Instead you can pay $10 to take the gondola down (and save your knees!)
 You can find more information on VancouverTrails.com.

 Stats: It’s a brutally steep 2.9km hike with over 800m of elevation gain.
 It takes most people 1.5 to 2 hours to hike.
 The fittest people run it in under an hour and the all-time record is just 25 minutes!

 Where to Get the Shot: The viewpoint just below the lodge is a popular place for sweaty and triumphant selfies.
 There are also some cheeky motivational signs along the way that make cute photos.
 (The one that says “Legs, you got this!” is my fave.)

-So there’s the list of the Top 10 Most Instagrammed Hikes in Vancouver as of early 2017.
+So there’s the list of the Top 10 Most Instagrammed Hikes in Vancouver as of early 2018.
 Were there any surprises on the list for you?
 Which ones did you guess right?
-Personally I’m surprised St. Mark’s Summit didn’t make the top 10.
+Personally I’m surprised St. Mark’s Summit (still!) didn’t make the top 10.

 More Awesome Hikes Near Vancouver: